 About Modeling for Me

-At the centre of my figure work are the people I photograph.
-Without them, I could not create the work that expresses my vision.
-The vast majority of people who work with me are not professional models, but rather individuals who enjoy my work, and pose out of an interest in the results, and in return for fine art prints.
+At the centre of my work with the Nude are the people I photograph.
+Without them, I could not expresses my vision.
+Most people I've photographed are not professional models, but rather individuals who appreciate my creative vision, and pose out of an interest in the results, and in return for fine art prints.
 A CBC Radio interview that gives some insight into my process can be found here.

 Where do you make your images?

-I live in Halifax, NS, Canada, and photograph within an a couple of hours of that city.
+I live in Halifax, Nova Scotia, Canada, and photograph within an a couple of hours of that city.

-There is no charge to work with me as.
-The process is a collaboration, with the model contributing their time and enthusiasm, and myself providing my time, equipment and more than thirty years of experience.
+I don't charge for photo sessions, nor pay the people I work with.
+My process is collaborative, with models contributing their time and enthusiasm, and myself providing my time, equipment and more than thirty years of experience.

 What do you look for in model?

-Though tattoos are popular, I prefer to leave them out of my images; small/discreet tattoos are fine, and can be worked around, but if there are large/obvious tattoos, I am unfortunately not the photographer for you.
+Though tattoos are popular, I avoid them in my work; small/discreet tattoos can be worked around, but if you have large or obvious tattoos, I am not the right photographer for you.

-Do I have to be recognizable in the images?
+Does my face have to be in the images?

 Absolutely not!
-About 1/3 of the people I've worked with since 1988 prefer to be anonymous, so f that is your preference, I simply avoid poses/compositions that show the face.
+About 1/3 of the people I've worked with prefer to be anonymous, so if that is your preference, I simply avoid poses/compositions that show the face.

 How long does a session take and what is involved?

-Sessions can last from an hour to a full day.
-A first session usually begins with a series of portraits, to help establish a rapport between myself and the model(s).
-From there, it goes where it will, depending on the setting, the model(s), and the position of the stars.
+Sessions can range from under an hour to a full day.
+First session usually begin with a series of portraits, to help establish a rapport between myself and the model(s); from there, it goes where it will, depending on the setting, the model(s), and the position of the stars.